Mississippi Gateway Regional Park

 Mississippi Gateway Regional Park will become a year-round connection for all people to celebrate the Mississippi River.

-Nearer to the Coon Rapids Dam and the new Mississippi Gateway Center, the park will focus on the river and active recreation.
+Nearer to Coon Rapids Dam and the new Mississippi Gateway Center, the park will focus on the river and active recreation.
 Moving away from the dam, the park will become more wild with field learning stations for nature exploration.

 Three Rivers and Brooklyn Park will work together, and construction will occur as funds become available.